hoogw/httpql/README.md

                DELETE FROM your_table WHERE id = 2;

-      http:
+- Http Verb

                DELETE /your_table?where=id=2

-      URL:
+- URL

+                https://...context.../your_table? where=id%3D2 & pin=123456789

                where id = 2 must be encoded as id%3D2

-                https://...context.../your_table? where=id%3D2 & pin=123456789